ddlresearch/Trust-native-AI/Knowledge.md

 ## 3. Trustworthy AI with General Knowledge
-### 3.1 Trustworthy KG Construction or Refinement
+### 3.1 Trustworthy KG Related Tasks
+#### Explainability
+1. Incorporating Relational Knowledge in Explainable Fake News Detection (PAKDD 2021) [[Paper](https://link.springer.com/chapter/10.1007/978-3-030-75768-7_32)]
+2.
 #### Truth Discovery and Knowledge Verification (more close to downstream applications)
+1. Knowledge graph quality control: A survey (Fundamental Research 2021) [[Paper](https://www.sciencedirect.com/science/article/pii/S2667325821001655)]
+> * Include the discussion of textual trsuworthness and interoperability of representations.
-1. Adaptive knowledge subgraph ensemble for robust and trustworthy knowledge graph completion (WWW jornal 2020)
+3. Adaptive knowledge subgraph ensemble for robust and trustworthy knowledge graph completion (WWW jornal 2020) [[Paper](https://shiruipan.github.io/publication/wwwj-2019-wan/wwwj-2019-wan.pdf)]
 > * An ensemble framework, Adaptive Knowledge Subgraph Ensemble (AKSE), to enhance the robustness and trust of knowledge graph completion.
+4. Learning entity type structured embeddings with trustworthiness on noisy knowledge graphs (Knowledge-based System 2021) [[Paper](https://www.sciencedirect.com/science/article/pii/S0950705120307590?casa_token=9b_buV6VccYAAAAA:KmMoDbUmdVlHOkUf-qV02jbX1edu4TikRQKiVRbxMTY3jWBwCYn8vVQkWyS-1Vzxod-gORjk2tQ)] [[GitHub](https://github.com/lzqhub/TrustE)]
+> * Most conventional entity type embedding models unreasonably assume that all entity type instances in existing KGs are completely correct, which ignore noises and could lead to potential errors for down-stream tasks.
+To address this issue, this paper proposes TrustE to build trustworthiness-aware entity type structured embeddings, which takes possible entity type noises into consideration for learning better representations.
+5. Beyond Relevance: Trustworthy Answer Selection via Consensus Verification (WSDM 2021)
+> * A novel matching-verification framework for automatic answer selection.
+> * They decompose the trustworthiness measurement into two parts, i.e., a verification score which measures the consistency between a candidate answer and the consensus representation, and a confidence score which measures the reliability of the consensus itself.

 ### 3.2 Papers that Employ KGs as Constraints